CDCgov/prime-reportstream/prime-router/docs/design/proposals/0025-handling-multiple-specs/0025-handling-multiple-specs.md

 actual mechanics of how to do this would need to be handled after a comparison of the two conformance profiles occurs, but once that comparison is done FHIR transforms can be written to modify the bundle, so it can be translated successfully to a different conformance profile.

-### Rough code updates

-- Update the `HL7toFhirTranslator` to be instantiated with the templates that reflect the conformance profile
-- Make use of the additional resources parameter for the hlv2converter so that the base data types can be used

 ### Long term: code generator